metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 For all the good vibes in their locker room this week, it doesn't seem to matter much as the Vikings are currently dominating.

+This Jets offense is a little too confused for my liking, messing up routes.

 ***

 ## Commanders @ Giants